C++/Parser: Stream-Oriented XML Data Binding

 The C++/Parser mapping implements a new, high-performance, event-driven XML data binding model which provides parser skeletons for data types defined in XML Schema.
 In comparison to the traditional, tree-like data binding model, the C++/Parser mapping allows you to handle large XML documents that would not fit into memory, perform stream-oriented processing, or build your own in-memory representations using existing data types.
 For an introduction to the C++/Parser mapping, refer to the Hello World Example from the C++/Parser Mapping Getting Started Guide.

 Based on the static analysis of the schemas, the C++/Parser backend generates highly-optimized, hierarchical state machines that combine validation and even dispatching in a single step.
-As a result, the C++/Parser mapping-based parsers are 2-10 times faster than general-purpose validating XML parsers while maintaining the lowest memory footprint.
-For more information on the performance and footprint numbers, see the XSDBench test results.
-The following figure highlights the advantages of the C++/Parser mapping in comparison to the traditional architectures:
+As a result, the C++/Parser mapping-based parsers are 2-10 times faster than general-purpose validating XML parsers while maintaining the lowest memory footprint (if you require maximum performance and lowest footprint, you may also consider XSD/e).

 Features